Rawrpsody/BCSpot-Homework/15-Web_Vulnerabilities_and_Hardening/README.md

   - A user input should go through sanitation techniques when it goes in any way of client and server so that the script that may hook a web browser may come through from any direction but wont be ran and be seen as plain text or just be removed entirely.

 ---

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.